 95% felt involved in their decision-making during birth.

 85% felt safe with their doula (compared to 56% that felt safe with their health care provider).

 83% felt supported by their doula (compared to 47% that felt supported by their health care provider).

 81% reported a positive birth experience.

 Since 1980, Maternity Care Coalition (MCC) has served nearly 150,000 families impacted by racial and social inequities in Southeastern Pennsylvania.
 In the last decade MCC has trained over 240 community doulas and peer lactation counselors.

 HRSA Maternal and Child Health Bureau’s Healthy Start program funds Maternity Care Coalition.
 Visit the Healthy Start webpage to learn more about this investment to improve health outcomes before, during, and after pregnancy.
-The Health Start program invests in doulas as part of its overall effort to ensure babies are born healthy and specifically through a 2022 funding opportunity: Healthy Start Supplement: Community Based Doulas
+The Healthy Start program invests in doulas as part of its overall effort to ensure babies are born healthy and specifically through a 2022 funding opportunity: Healthy Start Supplement: Community Based Doulas.

 Join HRSA’s mission to improve the health and well-being of America’s mothers, children, and families.
 Apply to our open funding opportunities to improve maternal health outcomes.